The Bankrate promise

 With steep inflation and record-high vehicle transaction prices — up 3.8 percent since last year according to Kelley Blue Book — understanding the best time to buy can mean money saved.
 While there is no perfect recipe for scoring a good deal, some times are better than others.

-The best time to buy a car is usually around the end of the year, since salespeople will be trying to meet their quotas and may offer steep discounts.
-However, you should also consider holidays and the beginning of the week.
-If you’re searching for the best moment to drive off the lot with a significant discount, consider these tips.
+The best time to buy a car is usually around the end of the year since salespeople will be trying to meet their quotas and may offer steep discounts.
+However, you should also consider holidays — like Black Friday — and the beginning of the week.

-Before you buy a car, it’s smart to first consider timing.
-Certain months of the year and days of the week are better than others.
+Timing is critical to buying a car.
+And certain months of the year and days of the week are better than others.

 “Come Monday, everyone has made a lot of good sales and enjoyed the activity of a busy weekend,” says Brian Moody, executive editor at Autotrader.
 “If you call or email a dealer on a Monday, there is a chance that you’re going to get either a better deal or simply more attention.
 If the person has more time, they might throw in something extra such as free oil changes or free car washes.”

 2. End of the year, month and model year